sirajghassel/RoboBrain2.0/README.md

 model = SimpleInference("BAAI/RoboBrain2.0-7B")

-# Example 1:
+# Example:
 prompt = "You are a robot using the joint control.
-The task is \"pick_up the suitcase\".
+The task is \"hold the cup\".
 Please predict a possible affordance area of the end effector with bounding box [x1, y1, x2, y2]?"

-image = "./assets/demo/affordance_1.jpg"

-pred = model.inference(prompt, image, enable_thinking=True, do_sample=True)
-print(f"Prediction:\n{pred}")

-# Example 2:
-prompt = "You are a robot using the joint control.
-The task is \"push the bicycle\".
-Please predict a possible affordance area of the end effector with bounding box [x1, y1, x2, y2]?"

-image = "./assets/demo/affordance_2.jpg"
+image = "./assets/demo/affordance.jpg"

 pred = model.inference(prompt, image, enable_thinking=True, do_sample=True)
 print(f"Prediction:\n{pred}")

 ```